 The core uses 10% neutral buffered formalin as its universal fixative.
 For routine samples, tissues should be fixed in 10% neutral buffered formalin for 24-48 hours before being transferred to 70% ethanol for processing.

 Microtomy and Cryosectioning

-Core personnel routinely sections paraffin-embedded tissues at 4 μm, unless otherwise specified.
+Core personnel routinely section paraffin-embedded tissues at 4 μm, unless otherwise specified.
 Most sections are placed on charged slides for better adhesion.
-Sections can also be prepared for DNA isolation, in situ hybridization, and laser capture microdissection.
+Sections can be prepared for routine histology, immunohistochemistry, immunofluorescence, DNA isolation, in situ hybridization, and laser capture microdissection.